junotvd/dotfiles/README.md

 - [ ] manage monitors with dmenu
 - [ ] adv360 volume and screen control
 - [ ] x11 files in repo
+- [ ] configure neomutt or other mailing client